|ONLINE COINS CATALOG|

 Dating of Arabic coins

-It is much easier with Arabic numerals than with Arabic letters - it’s not for nothing that the numbers we are using called Arabic.
+It is much easier with Arabic numerals than with Arabic writing - it’s not for nothing that the numbers we are using called Arabic.
 In fact, the outline of the numbers is different, but the principle of the formation of numbers is the same.

 Here are the Arabic numbers in order: